Strategies for tackling the skilled worker shortage in Germany: Automation, industrial robots and reducing bureaucracy – Image: Xpert.Digital

 2.2 Mentoring programs

-🌏 International recruitment
+🌏 International Recruitment

 3.1 Perspectives outside Germany

-🏡 Flexible working models
+🏡 Flexible work arrangements

 4.1 Home office and remote work